 Haydn never lived with parents after that (maybe they preferred it that way?).

-Life with Frankh wasn’t pleasant for Haydn, shortages of food and good clothing were common.
+Life with Frankh wasn’t pleasant for Haydn, it was common to have shortages of food and good clothing.
 He soon learnt to play the harpsichord and violin but it was his voice that he became recognised for.
-He later passed his audition with the director of music in St Stephen’s Cathedral in Vienna and moved there in 1740.
+Haydn later passed his audition with the director of music in St Stephen’s Cathedral in Vienna and moved there in 1740.
 He worked at the Cathedral for the next nine years as a chorister until he was no longer able to sing high choral parts.

 Haydn struggled as a freelance musician but studied hard and his skills soon became recognised and his career slowly took off.
 He eventually obtained aristocratic patronage, crucial for the career of a composer in his day and progressed, eventually working for Prince Nikolaus.
 Haydn travelled to London on the death of Prince Nikolaus death due to the lack of musical interest from his predecessor Prince Anton.
 Musically, Haydn’s visits to England generated some of his best-known symphonies, including the Surprise, Military, Drumroll and London.
 He returned to Vienna after Prince Anton’s death and worked part-time writing public performances for Prince Nikolaus II often appearing in public.

 In 1803 due to ill health Haydn had to stop composing and he died in 1809.

 - Haydn was a bit of a practical joker (as mentioned when he cut off the pigtail of a chorister) and one of his all-time musical jokes was the surprise note in his Surprise Symphony (around 42 seconds into the video)..

 - Joseph Haydn was born on 31 March and shares his birthday with JS Bach

 - He became very rich for composing music unlike other composers such as Mozart